boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==
+* Fixed a bug which would cause the group creator to be demoted to subscriber of his own blog if member blogging

 = 1.1.4 =
 * Added file_exists to various files, so templates can be overriden in the theme.
 This also means we had to move the resource folders back into the theme folder.